 Dental Bridge

 A dental bridge is a fixed prosthesis that can replace one or more teeth in a row.
-It is a single piece with fake teeth (the pontics), and dental crowns are fused together.
+It is a single piece with fake teeth (the pontics), and dental crowns are fused.
 The crowns are located on each end of the bridge for support.

 Dentures